sbraddaughdrill/Mutual_Fund_Advertising/README.md

 Mutual_Fund_Advertising
 =======================

-This is the code for my mutual fund advertising paper
+This is the code for my mutual fund advertising paper.

+It currently mirrors what I have in Dropbox.